 Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the Marine Pollution Studies Laboratory at Moss Landing Marine Laboratories (MPSL).
-Some studies used other laboratories for analyses.
 The DMA method utilizes thermal decomposition and atomic absorption.
 OEHHA assumed all mercury detected was methylmercury, which is the most common form found in fish and is also the more toxic form (Bloom, 1992).
-Some samples were analyzed for mercury using a flow injection mercury system.
 Table 2 shows the averages and ranges for total length,9 as well as mercury concentrations in each fish species.
-Depending on the study, the DMA method detection limits (MDLs)10 for total mercury were reported at 4 or 10 parts per billion (ppb), and the reporting limits (RLs)11 were reported at 3 or 12 ppb.
-The MDL and RL were not reported for Threadfin Shad.
+The DMA method detection limit (MDL)10 for total mercury was reported at 4 parts per billion (ppb).
+The reporting limit (RL)11 was 12 ppb.

-PCBs AND PESTICIDES
+PCBs, PBDEs, AND PESTICIDES